I guess I've been on the road long enough to have encountered some frequently asked questions.

 Nope, and you don't have to be to travel.
-I work as a freelance illustrator for children's books, and I happen to be at a point where I have a more relaxed schedule and decided to take my work on the road.
+I work as a freelance illustrator for children's books, and I happened to be at a point when I had a more relaxed schedule and decided to take my work on the road.
 I've also reduced my belongings and packed them into storage.
 The gist is that instead of paying rent, I pay for campgrounds and bike maintenance.

 I must admit, I've been lucky in my illustration career.
 I take odd jobs as they come, but the large chunk sums from book advances (and subsequent habit of budgeting) has been the most reliable funding for this trip.
 It's an ever-present worry for the day book money dries up, but it was like that before I hit the road.